-Q1: What was the name of the M*A*S*H series finale episode which aired 32 years ago this week in 1983?
+Q1: What was the name of the M*A*S*H series finale episode which aired in 1983?

 Q2: What do the letters in the series title M*A*S*H stand for?

-Leading man Alan Alda (Captain and Chief Surgeon "Hawkeye" Pierce), who also wrote and directed many episodes during the 11 year run of the show, appeared in every episode.
+Leading man Alan Alda (Captain and Chief Surgeon "Hawkeye" Pierce), who also wrote and directed many episodes during the 11 year run of the series, appeared in every episode.